jaymzcd/devcheatsheet/osx_setup.md

 Using pipenv directly means no longer having to deal with virutalenv creation by hand.
 It just works.
 Go with that these days!

+## Jupyter configuration

+* `jupyter nbextension enable --py widgetsnbextension` for `ipywidgets` in notebooks
+* For _lab_ - enable extension manager and then install and await build of ipywidgets from the UI.

 # VueJS

 * https://cli.vuejs.org/guide/installation.html